nus-cs2113-AY2122S2/tp/README.md

-# Duke project template
+# Airline Reservation and Check-in System (ARCS)

-This is a project template for a greenfield Java project.
-It's named after the Java mascot _Duke_.
+This is a greenfield Java project by CS2113 Group AY2122s2-CS2113-F12-3.
+It's named Airline Reservation and Check-in System (ARCS).
 Given below are instructions on how to use it.

 ## Setting up in Intellij